What Does it Take to Be an Elementary School Teacher?

-In the United States, there were 1,410,900 jobs for Elementary School Teacher in 2016.
+There were about 1,410,900 jobs for Elementary School Teacher in 2016 (in the United States).
 New jobs are being produced at a rate of 7.4% which is above the national average.
 The Bureau of Labor Statistics predicts 104,000 new jobs for Elementary School Teacher by 2026.
-Due to new job openings and attrition, there will be an average of 112,800 job openings in this field.
+Due to new job openings and attrition, there will be an average of 112,800 job openings in this field each year.

 The states with the most job growth for Elementary School Teacher are Utah, Nevada, and Texas.
 Watch out if you plan on working in Vermont, Connecticut, or Maine.
 These states have the worst job growth for this type of profession.

 Elementary School Teachers who work in California, New York, or Massachusetts, make the highest salaries.

 How much do Elementary School Teachers make in different U.S. states?

 |State||Annual Mean Salary|

 |District of Columbia||$79,480|

 What Tools & Technology do Elementary School Teachers Use?

 - Microsoft Excel